From Broken Bones, to Broken Homes

 He felt my rib and said we need to take an X-ray.
 “It seem your ribs are broken and maybe your brain too”.
 No, that second part isn't true (at least not he couldn't tell by the X-ray about my brain).
 He shows me the X-ray, and tells me my rib broke in the middle.
 Uhh, that didn't sound good.
 He told me that it was split like a wishbone in half and poking out.
 He even drew me a picture.
 If only Dr.Tanaka was here could explain it to me better he said.
 Haha, repeating jokes, I like.
 I'm very simple.

 “Well not much we can do.
 Broken ribs tend to heal themselves.
 You must have been in a lot of pain for three weeks.
 I can wrap them but it won’t really do anything after three weeks”.

-I half ass thanked him and headed home (I should have told him Dr.Tanaka would have fixed it).
+I half ass thanked him and headed home (I should have told him Dr.Tanaka would have fixed it if he was there).